-Baksa also referred to as Bagsa is a beautiful district in Assam.
-Flanked by Bhutan in the north and Udalgiri district in the east, this region is home to several folklores and is blessed by nature’s immense beauty.
+Baksa also referred to as Bagsais a beautiful district in Assam.
+Flanked by Bhutan in the north and the Udalgiri district in the east, this region is home to several folklores and is blessed by nature’s immense beauty.

 Thus, the months between October and February would be a good time to travel here.

-1. Kaziranga National Park.
 This wildlife park is home to perhaps the largest population of one-horned rhinos on our planet.
-Due to this, it won’t be wrong to say that the Kaziranga National Park is considered as the national treasure for our country.
+Due to this, it won’t be wrong to say that the Kaziranga National Park is considered the national treasure for our country.
 The park was declared as a UNESCO World Heritage Site in 1985 owing to its significance on the map of India.

-2. Manas National Park.
-This park is yet another UNESCO World Heritage Site and is a national Tiger, Rhino, and Elephant Reserve.
+Manas National park is also a UNESCO World Heritage Site and is a national Tiger, Rhino, and Elephant Reserve.
 Here, you also get to find the rare Golden Langur along with the Red Panda.
 For anyone who loves to click pictures of nature at its vibrant best, then this is the kind of place which you must frequent every year or so.

-To travel to Baksa, you will need to cover a total distance of about 1,861, 2,686, 961, 2,933 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Baksa in Assam, you will need to cover a total distance of about 1,861, 2,686, 961, 2,933 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following travel details on how you can reach here by the following means of public transport.

-By Road.
-Depending upon your geographical location, you can also consider travelling here by roadways.
-From the nearby cities, one can take state-run/private buses, hire taxis or if you want to take your own vehicle here.
+Depending upon your geographical location, you can also consider traveling here by roadway.
+From the nearby cities, one can take state-run/private buses, hire taxis, or if you want to take your own vehicle here.